harveybland/housemates-blog/ReadMe.md

 ### Architecture

-- The application follows a [insert architecture pattern] architecture pattern.
-- Components are organized in the src/components directory.
+- The application is built using the Next.js framework with React and TypeScript.
+The components are organized within the src/components directory, adhering to a component-based architecture pattern.
+This structure promotes maintainability and scalability as the project grows.

+### Testing

-- Vitest with React Testing Library for unit testing.
+- Vitest is used in combination with React Testing Library for unit testing.
+- To test the components: pnpm run test

+### Styling

 - Styles are managed using Tailwind and SASS
-- React icons to

 ## State Management

-- Comtext API to implement dark mode
+- The application uses the Context API for state management for implementing dark mode.
+The Context API is a lightweight and straightforward solution for managing state within a React application.
+- It eliminates the need for prop drilling, allowing components to access state directly without passing it down through multiple layers
+- The Context API provides a simpler and more straightforward solution for state management without the need for additional libraries or boilerplate code.

 ## Acknowledgments

-- How to use Context API to create dark mode https://dev.to/clickpesa/react-manage-state-using-context-api-with-usestate-or-usereducer-hooks-d5l
+- A great tutorial on using the Context API for state management: https://dev.to/clickpesa/react-manage-state-using-context-api-with-usestate-or-usereducer-hooks-d5l
 - Dark Mode Colour Scheme https://m2.material.io/design/color/dark-theme.html#properties

 ## Improvements

-- Optimize the client side API
+- Optimize the client-side API
-- Add pagination
+- Implement pagination
 - Add a user tooltip on the post